MultiverseLearningProducts/swe/src/bootcamp/wk1/day1.md

 ## Before we start

-* You will need your appli.ed/platform login credentials
+* You will need your platform login credentials

 ## Materials needed